blauhschwert/Codeventure/README.md

 - i said i have bad grammer but i want to tell that i am gona implement some food my next game based on some spots in my city.
 - ⭐#1 : [JUNZ1](https://github.com/JUNZ1) // thank you JUNZ1 i am gona dedicate on of my favorite meals the [burger](https://www.instagram.com/p/CxYILyzrPYP/?utm_source=ig_web_copy_link"burger").

+## Reminder
+- one day i am gona give you a good codeventure